audunf/extract_text_from_video_image_data/README.md

 # About
-Author: Audun Føyen
+- Author: Audun Føyen
-Email: audun@audunfoyen.com
+- Email: audun@audunfoyen.com
-Copyright (c) 2025 Audun Føyen
+- Copyright (c) 2025 Audun Føyen
-License: MIT
+- License: MIT

 With help from various LLMs.

 # System
-Tested on PopOS (essentially Ubuntu):
+- Tested on PopOS (essentially Ubuntu):
-Distributor ID:	Pop
-Description:	Pop!_OS 22.04 LTS
+- Description:	Pop!_OS 22.04 LTS
-Release:	22.04
-Codename:	jammy

 # Install
 The requirements are relatively heavy.
 Make sure you have enough disk space and time for the download from Tsinghua University in China (it's slow).